 Travelling has never been easier, thanks to modern advances in technology.
-And with modern advancements in luggage comes great improvements in the way that items can fit into suitcases.
-For example, today’s smaller bags allow for greater number of pockets, compartments, and zips.
+And with modern advancements in luggage come great improvements in the way that items can fit into suitcases.
+For example, today’s smaller bags allow for the greater number of pockets, compartments, and zips.
 This means that you no longer need to spend hours sorting out what belongs where to ensure you have enough room.

 Italy is recognized as being one of the coolest places in the world to visit.
 From foodies to history buffs, no matter where you decide to go, you’ll be sure to fall head over heels for Italy’s charm.
 Whether you choose Rome or Florence, Venice or Milan, each city offers something unique to see and do.
 And, whether you’re visiting during the summer months, wintertime, or even Spring Break, packing for your trip won’t be hard at all!

 Whether you’re going for a week or a month, you’ll always need to bring along enough clothes for a couple of days or longer.
 What else should you take?
 Below, we’ve listed our recommendations for what to include in your suitcase when travelling to Italy.

 There’s nothing worse than worrying about where you’re going to sleep or eating dinner when you’re away from home.
 Get coverage now and rest easier knowing you’re protected in case anything goes wrong.

 When you travel make sure to get comfortable footwear that’ll keep you moving throughout your travels.
 You can’t get from point A to B without getting up off the couch.

 Don’t forget your passport!
 Make sure it’s always with you and ready to use when needed.
 Carry copies of your identification too, just in case.
 This is the most important item you must carry when travelling you won’t go anywhere if you don’t have it.